 In my second year as a journalism graduate student at the University of Colorado Boulder, I pursued this lifelong interest through a journalistic lens by illuminating contemporary Arctic artists and art institutions whose work highlight the evolving environmental issues confronting Arctic communities and cultures today.
 In October 2017 I attended the 2017 Art + Environment Conference at the Nevada Museum of Art in Reno, Nevada, home to the Center for Art + Environment, as an educational contributor.
 In January 2018 I attended the Arctic Frontiers Conference in Tromsø, Norway, where I interviewed Maria Utsi, Director of the annual Arctic Arts Festival, and her colleague Ingermarie Lampelupton, who works with the Arctic Arts Summit.
 There I also spoke with Anchorage Museum Director Julie Decker, who I visited again in March in Anchorage, Alaska while reporting on a grant and reconvened with several indigenous Alaskan artists.

 Having now received my master's degree, I continue to stay involved in the overlap of art, artists and environmental issues, and I want to plant myself—and my career—right in the middle of it.
 I aim to become a sought-after reporter and contributor on the subject, and one day publish books on the topic.
-Ideally, I will return to Europe to cover the second biannual Arctic Arts Summit in 2019, held in Finland, as well as the annual Arctic Arts Festival in Norway, and continue building momentum in covering the eco-arts.
+I am returning to Europe to cover the second biannual Arctic Arts Summit in June 2019, held in Rovaniemi, Finland, to continue building momentum in covering the eco-arts.
 Although the eco-arctic-arts might seem like a niche subject, it relates to so many pressing issues of our times: communicating science to the public in an engaging and captivating way, re-establishing the rights of indigenous communities across the world, and the developing effects of climate change in the Arctic both on landscapes and populations.

 Firsthand coverage of Arctic peoples and their creative communities' environmental, political, and economic change is critical for giving them a global platform and voice in a world increasingly interested in the Arctic’s resources.
 For hundreds of years, the Arctic has been dehumanized through language and narrative.
 When a place is spoken of as harsh, cold, and uninhabitable, it is easy to assume that people have no place in it.
 But to Arctic Arts Festival Director Maria Utsi, “that's not my Arctic at all.”
 And as climate change and other geopolitical forces are rapidly changing the physical and political landscapes of the north, cultures and communities of northern countries are finally finding a voice with which to speak to the world—through art.
 For where there is art, there is culture.
 And where there is culture, there are people.
 Thus by acknowledging the arts in the Arctic, “you acknowledge the fact that there are people there,” says Utsi, “and you cannot close that door again.”